Special Educational Needs

 How do you know if SEN provision is effective?

 All children’s progress is regularly monitored throughout the school year.
-Where children need SEN support, specific targets are given for a set number of weeks (usually 6-8).
+Where children need SEN support, specific targets are given for an appropriate period of time.
 A baseline assessment is undertaken at the beginning of the intervention.
 This ensures that when the targets are reviewed, at the end of the intervention, progress can be measured.
 However, if a child has made better than expected progress they will complete the intervention earlier than the allocated time period.
-Similarly, if a child is struggling with the targets set, or the approach used, this will be changed in the middle of the intervention so the pupil is given the best chance of succeeding with their targets.
+Similarly, if a child is struggling with the targets set, or the approach used, this will be changed in the part way through the intervention so that the pupil is given the best chance of succeeding with their targets.
 Parents are informed by teachers about their child’s progress towards their targets.
-This normally coincides with the whole-school parent consultation evenings.
-School reports are also sent out termly with the children’s current levels and the age-related expectations for their year.
+Further details can be found in our SEN Policy.
 Parents are also able to contact the SENCo for regular updates on their children’s progress, either by email, telephone or a face to face meeting.

 Some meetings will involve parents and the SENCo.
 At other times the class teacher will be involved.
-Meetings with other professionals may also take place when a child has an assessment undertaken by a specialist support teacher (e.g. Dyslexia Support, Social, Emotional, Mental Health and Learning (SEMHL), Educational Psychology and Integrated Primary Mental Health Service, Complex Communication Team).
-Parents can ask family members to attend meetings, for support, or invite a worker from the Special Educational Needs and Disability Information Advice and Support Service (SEND IASS), previously known as Parent Partnership Service to attend.
+Meetings with other professionals may also take place when a child has an assessment undertaken by a specialist support teacher (e.g. Dyslexia WM, Educational Psychologist or our Autism Specialist. ).
+The SENCO will advise and support parents.
+Special Educational Needs and Disability Information Advice and Support Service (SEND IASS), previously known as Parent Partnership Service can also attend.

-Children who currently have a statement of special educational needs will have an annual review meeting once a year.
+Children who currently have an EHCP will have an annual review meeting once a year.
 In some cases there will also be a 6 monthly review.
-This process will be the same for Education, Health and Care plans (EHC).

 How do teachers at St Christopher help children with learning difficulties or disabilities to learn?